TCV meaning: What is total contract value for a SaaS business?

 Upselling and cross-selling opportunities

-TCV isn't static; it can evolve as your customers' needs change.
 When a customer purchases extra products or upgrades their subscription, make sure to factor those changes into the total contract value and include expansions in TCV.

 You should also monitor the impact of upgrades.
 Make sure to also track how upgrades and add-ons influence the overall customer value and your revenue streams.
+You can also use TCV to spot upselling potential.
+Use TCV data to pinpoint opportunities to offer relevant upgrades to existing customers.

 Strategic decisions you can make, driven by TCV

-Here are four ways you can leverage TCV to drive growth and success:
+Here are four ways you can leverage TCV to drive growth and success.

 Prioritizing high-value customers